tokenika/tokenika.github.io/WarsawBlock.md

     While other systems definitely require a second layer of processing to be able to scale, EOS offers enormous processing power in its primary layer.
 This is the result of the following features:

     - EOS consensus mechanism (DPOS, Delegated Proof of Stake) introduces a fixed number of block producers.
 Time intervals between blocks are exactly 3 seconds and to become a block producer you just need to have a server hardware efficient enough to keep up with the demand.
-If you don't you are voted out.
+If you don't, you start missing blocks and you're voted out.

       But this does not mean you need a datacenter to be able to trust no-one and run a full node.
-EOS enables [partial evaluation of blockchain state](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md#partial-evaluation-of-blockchain-state).
+EOS enables partial evaluation of blockchain state.
 This means that an EOS node can selectively process transactions and ignore those which are of no interest for it.

     - EOS blockchain maintains *consensus over events* instead the common approach of *consensus over state*.
 As a result, it takes longer to restart a network node but on the other hand transaction processing is much quicker.
 This is a very beneficial trade-off, as node restarting is a rare event, while efficient transaction processing is what's needed most of the time.

     - Currently all blockchains rely upon sequential processing of transactions; this fundamentally limits the throughput of a blockchain to the computational capacity of a single CPU core.
-EOS architecture has been designed as [multi-threaded on the very fundamental level](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md#deterministic-parallel-execution-of-applications).
+EOS architecture has been designed as multi-threaded on the very fundamental level.
 Not everything can be executed in this way (e.g. managing an order book of a decentralized exchange), but those things which can (e.g. validating a smart-contract's preconditions) are subject of parallel processing.
 EOS is extremely fast in sequential processing and gets an extra boost when the parallel processing mode kicks in.

-    - There is no concept of gas so the virtual machine does not have to be bothered with the metering of every operation used by a smart contract.
+    - There is no concept of gas in EOS, so the virtual machine does not have to be bothered with the metering of every operation used by the code.

   * <u>Much wider context</u>